Sensors and Virtual Sensors

 - Create a sensor draft with name and organization

-- Enroll the sensor and persist host metadata plus a structured interface inventory
+- Persist host metadata plus a structured interface inventory on enrollment

 Activation Orchestration

-- Activate or deactivate virtual sensors via Ansible service
+- Activate or deactivate virtual sensors by publishing NATS control commands (

 Heartbeat Processing